 This love of church music, coupled with happy family memories, surely helped a young Elvis Presley turn into The King of Rock and Roll.

 The elder Presley said his son wanted to be an entertainer shortly after he got out of high school.
 Vernon said his son wanted to try gospel singing.
-You can see and hear Vernon Presley talk about his son’s early career in clips from the documentary Elvis on Tour during interviews in 1972.
+In the documentary, Elvis on Tour, Presley recalls during interviews in 1972:

 “At that time, he was more interested in gospel singing and quartet singing.
 So, he tried two or three different of the young groups, to get in with them.
 They was [sic] either full or they didn’t think he could sing good enough or something.
 I don’t know what happened.
 Then, after he made this record, quite a few of the quartet groups wanted him.”